 - g.
 One purchase card (pcard) will be designated to each Division, per the Division Council request.
 Council requests for additional cards must be approved by the PEF Secretary-Treasurer. - h.
 All Division expenses must be approved/signed off within 30 days of the purchase by two Divisional officers.
-Failure to sign-off on card purchases within 30 days will result in a temporary freeze of the Division's account. - It is required that one of the Division Council officers (Treasurer, Council Leader, Assistant Council Leader, or Secretary), who does NOT have a purchase card, be empowered to sign-off on all Division expenditures by any other cardholders, in order to ensure a virtual dual sign-off.
+Failure to sign-off on card purchases within 30 days will result in a temporary freeze of the Division's account. - i.
+The Division Treasurer shall be the final reviewer and approver of all purchases.
+It is required that one of the Division Council officers (Treasurer, Council Leader, Assistant Council Leader, or Secretary), who does NOT have a purchase card, be empowered to sign-off on all Division expenditures by any other cardholders, in order to ensure a virtual dual sign-off.
 It is strongly recommended that the Treasurer take on this role and not have a pcard.
 Purchases by the Council Leader and any other officer shall be reviewed and approved by the Treasurer, or other officer without a pcard.
 In the event that purchases are made by the Treasurer, they shall be reviewed and approved by the Council Leader, or other officer without a pcard. - j.
 Purchase cards will be temporarily shut off when a zero balance is reached.

 - k.
-Per Capita shall be available for spending on the first business day of the quarter. - l.
+Per Capita shall be available for spending on the first business day of the quarter. - 1.
 All detailed/itemized original receipts for card purchases made during the fiscal year, as well as relevant original participant lists, must be submitted quarterly for review and retention by PEF, or may be submitted more frequently (monthly) to ensure such documentation is not lost as it is essential to the annual audit.
 It is strongly recommended that Divisions retain copies of receipts and related materials.